 - Average number of patient weeks per month is decreasing, e.g. due to high drop-out rates

-Now you can monitor the KRIs and see their dynamics as shown on the graph above.
+Now it becomes possible to monitor the KRIs and observe their dynamics as shown in the graph above.

 For the KQI calculation researchers use certain data categories:

 - Data which should not be cleaned

 - Data which should not be missing (e.g. recorded by devices)

 - Data which is derived from other data

 - Datasets which should correlate with each other (so-called “data integrity”)

 - E.g. questions describing the same physical condition

 - E.g. values based on measurements (e.g. in Spirometry or ECG)